 Use the hyperlinked titles to view any available materials associated with each presentation.

-The Act of Noticing, presented by Stephanie Cork, Stephanie Marie Williams, and Elizabeth Pineo at the Including Disability Global Summit, April 22–24, 2025.
+Stephanie Cork, Stephanie Marie Williams, and Elizabeth Pineo.
+The Act of Noticing, presented at the Including Disability Global Summit, April 22–24, 2025.
 Panel presentation.

 Discoverability, Usability, and Readability, presented at the Mid-Atlantic Regional Archives Conference, November 2024.
 Poster.